moopet/neat-starter/src/posts/my-first-post.md

   - center
   - right
 ---
-# This is a Heading h1
+# This is a Heading h1 or is it?

+This certainly isn't astro.

 ## This is a Heading h2